Stationary Bike Triathlon Training

 Prevention/Solution

 Your stationary bike triathlon training should be balanced with run and swim workouts each week not only so that you are well prepared for all three segments of the triathlon, but also so that you avoid overuse injuries commonly associated with excessive cycling.
-Cyclists often complain of knee problems, neck and lower back pain, Achilles tendonitis and a variety of groin irritations from too much time in the saddle, as described in “Bicycle-Related Injuries” in the journal American Family Physician.
+Cyclists often complain of knee problems, neck and lower back pain, Achilles tendonitis and a variety of groin irritations from too much time in the saddle, according to an article published in "American Family Physician" in 2001.

 Expert Insight

 Cycling indoors on a stationary bike may require extra motivation since you can’t enjoy the scenery of the outdoors.
 If you’re training on an upright bike or on a stationary trainer, try listening to music, reading a magazine, or watching TV while cycling.
 Music can motivate, while magazines and TV can be entertaining.
 For extra inspiration, try a group cycle class at a gym.
-These are intense, interval-based group classes lead by an instructor and set to energizing music, and they’re sure to challenge you.
+These are intense, interval-based group classes led by an instructor and set to energizing music, and they’re sure to challenge you.